rspeer/wiki2text/README.md

 These are the parts of the article that come from MediaWiki templates.

-Templates are an incredibly complicated, Turing-complete subset of MediaWiki, and are used for everything from simple formatting to building large infoboxes and navigation boxes.
+Templates are an incredibly complicated, Turing-complete subset of MediaWiki, and are used for everything from simple formatting to building large infoboxes, tables, and navigation boxes.

 It would be nice if we could somehow keep only the simple ones and discard the complex ones, but what's easiest to do is to simply ignore every template.